What to do after exposure to COVID-19

 - Start wearing a high-quality mask or respirator (such as N95) as soon as you find out you were exposed to someone with COVID-19.

 - You should wear a mask any time you are around others either inside your home or around other people in public.

 - Start counting from day 1 of exposure.
 Day 1 is the first FULL day after your last exposure to the virus.
 You can develop COVID-19 for up to 10 days after exposure.

 - If you develop symptoms of COVID-19, start isolation immediately and get tested as soon as you can.

 - If you have no symptoms of COVID-19, get tested on day 6 after your last exposure.
 You should test even if you do not have symptoms.

 - If you test negative for COVID-19, you should continue to wear a mask around others at all times through day 10.

 - On day 11, you can remove your mask.

-If you test positive, you should go into home isolation immediately, and follow guidance for how long to isolate at home.
+If you test positive, you should go into home isolation immediately, and follow guidance from your provider or local health department for how long to isolate at home.

 When to Call the Doctor